Modifications, hints, tips and technical information for the

-If your GD-77 has a blank screen or only a white backlit background, but the rest of the radio is functioning normally (e.g. keypad beeps, receiving OK etc.) then this is a sure sign the ribbon cable that joins the front display PCB to the main PCB of the radio has slightly come out of it’s connector, enough to stop the screen from working.
-All that is required is to open up the radio, and re-seat the ribbon cable that joins the front and back halves of the GD-77 in the connectors at either end.
-The key to a successful fix is to have the ribbon cables sitting in their connectors squarely, not at a slight angle (which is easy to do).
+If your GD-77 has a blank screen or only a white backlit background, but the rest of the radio is functioning normally (e.g. keypad beeps, receiving OK etc.) then this is a sure sign that one of the ribbon cables inside the radio has slightly come out of it’s connector, enough to stop the screen from working.
+All that is required is to open up the radio, and re-seat the ribbon cables - the key to a successful fix is to have the ribbon cables sitting in their connectors squarely, not at a slight angle (which is easy to do).

-Referring to the picture below, the ribbon cable is released by the darker brown plastic ’collar’ which hinges upward away from the PCB.
+Referring to the picture below, the two ribbon cables are released from their connectors by the darker brown plastic ’collar’ which hinges upward away from the PCB.
 Use a tiny flat blade screwdriver to gently flip it up, and the ribbon cable should release right away.
 Give the ribbon cable contacts a quick clean with a microfibre cloth, and re-insert it squarely to the connector, and flip the dark brown collar back down to secure the ribbon cable in place.
-Repeat for the other end of the ribbon cable.
+Repeat for all the other ribbon cable connectors - three in total.
 Reassemble the radio and your display should be working again.